 Falklands War Poems

 The Falkland Islands, in the deep south of the Atlantic Ocean, are a territory that had been held and occupied by British people for over 200 years.
 Britain sent forces to defend the small population on the Falkland Islands.
-The battles caused much suffering on both sides and over 30 years later many are still suffering from the effects of this almost forgotten war.
+The battles caused much suffering on both sides and 40 years later many are still suffering from the effects of this almost forgotten war.

 At Bluff Cove a British ship was hit by an Argentinian war plane with the loss of 56 lives and the injuring of many more servicemen.
 A young British gunner had the task of shooting down incoming Argentinian planes but his missile launcher jammed and since then he has felt responsible for the loss of these lives.
 Some of the devastating effects of this traumatic experience are recorded in poems on this page.
 The soldier also wrote a compelling book on his experiences in the British army.
 The soldier was Tony McNally

 Click to select

 These are just a small selection of the poems I gathered on the Falklands war and many important and interesting poems have been omitted here.
 They can be found in the Falklands War Poetry anthology which I edited.

 Poetry, mainly about his 1982 Falklands War experiences, Northern Ireland and the trauma he suffered.
 Tony's introduction gives an insight into what he experienced and how it affected him.

 A little about me - Tony McNally, Cloudpuncher